 Hop on to your time machines and go back in time for one night only at your restaurant by hosting a ‘Through The Decades’ night.
 Gather your employees and take a poll on their favorite decades, or what time periods they would like to represent.
 Your staff could either stick to all dressing up in costumes that resemble the iconic silhouettes and styles of their preferred decade or choose to dress up individually as their favorite time period.

-Whether it’s the 70s or 90s, or even medieval or renaissance themed, your employees will appreciate being able to dress up for night.
+Whether it’s the 70s or 90s, or even medieval or renaissance-themed, your employees will appreciate being able to dress up for the night.
 And don’t forget to let customers in on the fun too!
 Consider offering guests a discount on their meals if they dress up in theme.
 Be sure to post flyers advertising your themed costume night on various social media platforms, so your customers can start planning what they’re going to wear.

 11. Haunted Brunch

-Want get rid of the Sunday scaries?
+Want to get rid of the Sunday scaries?
 Try hosting a haunted brunch!
 If your restaurant already has a well-known and delicious brunch menu, it’s a perfect time to spookify it for Halloween.
 Hosting a haunted brunch is a great opportunity to offer limited food and drink deals during the month of October for customers dining at your restaurant.

 Take a look at your current menu, and decide whether or not you would like to offer the same food and cocktail items for your haunted brunch.
 Your business could consider creating a limited menu that features specific deals on a concise amount of meals and drinks, instead of your entire brunch menu.
 And don’t be afraid to get extra scary in designing your brunch menu, be sure to include Halloween-themed cocktails, food items, and more.